A long spin period for a sub-Neptune-mass exoplanet: Ellipsoid Transit Model

+are the typical rotation matrices about $x$, $y$, and $z$, respectively.
+To simplify notation, we define the product

+whose components appear in equations below.
+In Figure~\ref{fig:geometry}, we illustrate the geometry of the global coordinate system and its associated angles.

 Computing the projection of an ellipsoid onto the $x$--$y$ plane can be done with a computer algebra system, though simplifying the resulting expressions into a compact and usable form is tedious.
 Here, we present one such simplification.
-We define the following four quantities which are dimensionless functions of $\alpha$, $\beta$, and $\gamma$,
+Solving for the bounding curve of the ellipsoid projection, we find the parametric representation